-Jussie Smollett has been released from the Chicago police Department custody with bail set at $100,000.
+Jussie Smollett released from custody, bail set at $100k

 He has to surrender his passport as part of his bail conditions and post 10% of his total bail to be released from custody.
 He's also subject to pre-trial monitoring.